A Guide to Flood Zones (And What to Do If You’re in One)

 Photo courtesy of betterflood.com.

 No home is free from flood risk, so it’s best to stay vigilant no matter your residence.
 However, lake homes are at increased risk due to their proximity to a body of water.
-While most lake houses are on controlled water and elevated enough to prevent flooding, hazards happen sometimes.
+While most lake houses are situated on controlled water and elevated enough to prevent flooding, hazards can still occur.
 Due to the surrounding water, it’s best practice to investigate your flood risk and need for insurance.

 Is Your House in a Flood Zone?

 Thankfully, online resources can help you determine your house’s risk of flooding.
-Just this month, the nonprofit First Street Foundation released a search tool for U.S. homeowners to discover their Flood Factor.
-With this free tool, you simply type in your address to receive a wealth of helpful information: your flood risk, the proportion of properties at risk in your county, history of floods in your area, and recommendations.
+With many of these free tools, you simply type in your address to receive a wealth of helpful information: your flood risk, the proportion of properties at risk in your county, the history of floods in your area, and recommendations.
 In addition to revealing this information within seconds, it includes climate data and risks of rainfall and flooding — both of which are not currently included on federal maps.
-Federal maps also tend to underestimate how many homes are actually in flood zones.
-Besides these two resources, If you want a more individualized approach to assessing your flooding risk, you can also hire a surveyor to assess your home.
-They will take more personalized features into account such as the age of your home.
+Federal maps also tend to underestimate the number of homes that are actually in flood zones.
+If you want a more individualized approach to assessing your flooding risk, you can also hire a surveyor to evaluate your home.
+They will take more personalized features into account, such as the age of your home.

 Protecting Your Property from Flooding